RebeloX/languages/README.md

 # Languages
-Languages is an API that allows you to easily make a multi-language website.
+Languages allows you to easily make a multi-language website.

 ## How is it works